Introduction

 The MEV Problem

 Maximum Extractable Value has hardened into a multi-billion-dollar tax paid by retail users to validator-builder coalitions.
 Sandwich attacks, front-running, and proposer extraction are not bugs — they are structural consequences of public mempools and single-proposer block production.
-Pyde eliminates the structural conditions via threshold encryption + commit-before-reveal + DAG consensus (no single proposer to exploit).
+Pyde eliminates the structural conditions via threshold encryption + commit-before-reveal ordering with no single proposer to exploit.

 The Decentralization Problem